-Off-Season Outer and Inner Hebrides, Orkney and Shetland Tours
+Off-Season Outer Hebrides, Orkney and Shetland Tours

 - Inclement Weather – wind and rain are more common during the off-season.
-The islands, in particular, can be very windy and wet so having appropriate clothing including a water and wind proof jacket is recommended (especially as most of the attractions we visit are outdoors).
+The islands, in particular, can be windy and wet so having appropriate clothing including a water and wind proof jacket is recommended (especially as most of the attractions we visit are outdoors).
 On windier days, the ferry crossings can be choppy, and occasionally poor weather conditions can lead to ferry delays or cancellations.

-- Quieter – visitor numbers to the islands are far lower over the off-season than the peak summer months and so it is much easier to enjoy a stunning Hebridean beach all to yourself!
+- Quieter – visitor numbers to the islands are far lower over the off-season than the peak summer months and so it is much easier to enjoy a stunning beach all to yourself!

 Planning and Flexibility: